ArsThaumaturgis/Panda3DTutorial.io/tutorial/prologue.markdown

 Font:
 * [https://www.dafont.com/wbx-komik.font][font]

-When these assets are loaded in the tutorial, take note of the directories that I reference.
+When these assets are mentioned in the tutorial, take note of the directories that I reference.
 You may want to either adopt the same folder-structure, or adapt the folder-references in the code to whatever structure you use!

 And now, let us begin...
 -